Bongbong Marcos: EDSA revolution and exile (1986–1991)

-The Marcoses initially stayed at Hickam Air Force Base at the expense of the US Government.
+The Marcoses initially stayed at Hickam Air Force Base at the expense of the U.S. government.
 A month after arriving in Honolulu, they moved into a pair of residences in Makiki Heights, Honolulu, which were registered to Marcos cronies Antonio Floirendo and Bienvenido and Gliceria Tantoco.

 Ferdinand Marcos eventually died in exile three years later, in 1989, with Marcos Jr. being the only family member present at his father's deathbed.

-Return to the Philippines and later activities (1991–present)
+Return to the Philippines; political career (1991–2022)

-After his father's death in 1989, President Corazon Aquino permitted the return of the remaining members of the Marcos family to the Philippines to face various charges.
-Bongbong Marcos was among the first to return to the Philippines.
-He arrived in the country in 1991 and soon sought political office, beginning in the family's traditional fiefdom in Ilocos Norte.
+In the early 1990s, President Corazon Aquino permitted the return of the remaining members of the Marcos family to the Philippines to face various charges.
+Bongbong Marcos flew on a private plane from Singapore to the Philippines and landed in Laoag, Ilocos Norte on October 31, 1991, becoming the first Marcos family member to return to the Philippines since 1986; his mother Imelda followed suit four days later.
+He soon sought political office, beginning in the family's traditional fiefdom in Ilocos Norte.

 House of Representatives, first term

-After Marcos returned to the Philippines in 1991, Marcos ran for and was elected representative of the second district of Ilocos Norte to the Philippine House of Representatives (1992–1995).
+Marcos ran for and was elected representative of the second district of Ilocos Norte to the Philippine House of Representatives (1992–1995).
 When his mother, Imelda Marcos, ran for president in the same election, he decided against supporting her candidacy, and instead expressed support for his godfather Danding Cojuangco.
 During his term, Marcos was the author of 29 House bills and co-author of 90 more, which includes those that paved the way for the creation of the Department of Energy and the National Youth Commission.
 He also allocated most of his Countryside Development Fund (CDF) to organizing the cooperatives of teachers and farmers in his home province.
 In October 1992, he led a group of ten representatives in attending the first sports summit in the Philippines, held in Baguio.
 In late 1994, he was made president of the Kilusang Bagong Lipunan party, which is known for its support for the Marcos regime.

-In 1995, Marcos ran for the Senate under the NPC-led coalition, but placed only 16th.
+In 1995, Marcos ran for the Senate under the NPC-led coalition but lost, placing only 16th.